What is Debt-to-Income Ratio?

 If your DTI is too high, it can affect your ability to be approved for the loan or line of credit you want.

-There are two ways to improve your DTI – lowering your monthly debt payments or increasing your gross income.
-Here are some methods of efficiently paying off debt and reducing your monthly payments:
+Here are 2 methods of efficiently paying off debt and reducing your monthly payments:

-Debt snowball method: With the debt snowball method, you focus on paying off one debt at a time, beginning with the smallest and eventually progressing to the largest.
+With the debt snowball method, you focus on paying off 1 debt at a time, beginning with the smallest and working your way up the largest.
 Paying off smaller debts first can mean some quick wins early on, which can be very motivating.
+Here's how to put the debt snowball method into action:

-Debt avalanche method: The debt avalanche method focuses on paying off the highest-interest debt first, which can save you money on interest in the long run and help you pay off your debts faster.
+The debt avalanche method focuses on paying off your highest-interest debt first.
+That can help save you money on interest in the long run.
+Here's how to implement the debt avalanche method:

-Begin by listing all your debts from highest to lowest interest rate.
-Continue making minimum payments on all your debts while putting any extra money toward paying off the highest-interest debt faster.
-Once the highest-interest debt is paid off, roll that money into paying off the next-highest, then the next, until everything is paid off.
+2. Continue making minimum payments on all your debts while putting any extra money toward paying off the highest-interest debt faster

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.